SumikaNya

 Repository address: GitHub - innei-dev/shiroi-deploy-action

-After forking, modify the deploy.yml file under workflows (the parts that need modification are annotated in Chinese).
+After forking, modify the deploy.yml file under workflows (the parts that need modification are marked with Chinese comments).

 name: Build and Deploy